DarknessFX/DualShock4-For-Unreal-Engine-5/README.md

 Originally to make DualShock 4 work with Unreal Engine 4 was just a list of RawInputWindows Plugin settings and was simpler to describe like in this forum post <a href="https://forums.unrealengine.com/t/tutorial-ue4-using-dualshock4-controller-via-usb-ps4-ds4-gamepad/133314" target="_blank">[Tutorial] UE4 using Dualshock4 controller (via USB, PS4 DS4 Gamepad)</a>.
 Now that Unreal Engine 5.1 is moving the input system to Enhanced Input there are more files and structures to setup and isn't that simple to explain in a forum post, so this project is the easier way to share this information and give a demostration template working that can be copied to other projects. <br/>

+## Change to support Only PS5 DualSense Controller

 ## Notes

 - Only works while DualShock 4 is connected via USB.